mincong-h/mincong-h.github.io/_posts/2019-08-13-how-to-fix-bug-with-legacy-framework.md

 ## Search in the Codebase

-Search and read the source code is another efficient way for understanding how legacy framework works.
+Searching and reading the source code is another efficient way for understanding how legacy framework works.
 Here I want to introduce 3 different tools:

 1. git